Be My Escape

 "Be My Escape" is a song by American Christian rock band Relient K. It was released on November 2, 2004, as the lead single from their fourth full-length studio album, Mmhmm, which was released on the same day.
 The song was their first entry on the US Billboard Hot 100, where it peaked at number 82.
-It is one of Relient K's most successful songs, along with "Who I Am Hates Who I've Been".
-The song was certified Gold in the US on October 5, 2005.
+The song was certified gold in the US on October 5, 2005.
 In 2019, Jesus Freak Hideout ranked "Be My Escape" at the tenth spot on their "Relient K's Top 20 Songs" list.

 Background

 "Be My Escape" is the singer Matt Thiessen's plea for "escape" from his past mistakes.
 Although the lyrics avoid directly mentioning God, given the band's Christian background and some of the themes in the song, it is usually taken to refer to Him.
 "Be My Escape" uses guitars, drums, and keyboards, and the pace is varied effectively to give a sense of longing and desperation.
 The last forty seconds or so are a slow epilogue, with no instruments other than the drums, vibraphone and piano.

 An acoustic version of the song was released in November 2005 on the Apathetic EP.
 It included the addition of a mandolin.